-Shaun Evans (Quaid), Jackson Rathbone (Stephen Grace), Hannie Steen (Cheryl Fromm), Laura Donnelly (Abbie), Jonathan Redwin (Joshua Shaw), Vivian Gray (Tabitha Swan)
+Shaun Evans (Quaid), Jackson Rathbone (Stephen Grace), Hanne Steen (Cheryl Fromm), Laura Donnelly (Abbie), Jonathan Redwin (Joshua Shaw), Vivian Gray (Tabitha Swan)

 Film student Stephen Grace meets the charismatic philosophy lecturer Quaid who recruits him for a research project into the nature of fear.
 They request volunteers and bring them in to discuss their worst fears on camera.
 Abby, a fellow student who has a disfiguring birthmark all over her face and body, wants Stephen but he rejects her because he is interested in Cheryl.
 Quaid becomes dissatisfied with the responses people are giving.
 He then takes a videotape that Stephen made where Abby undresses to show her birthmark and plays it on the school’s monitors, humiliating her with her greatest fear.
 Pushing things even further, Quaid knocks interviewees unconscious and imprisons them where they are forced to confront their greatest fears.

 Other films adapted from the works of Clive Barker include:- Candyman (1992), from Barker’s story The Forbidden (1985), featuring a supernatural boogey man, which has produced two sequels; one of the stories in the tv movie Quicksilver Highway (1997); The Midnight Meat Train (2008); and Book of Blood (2009); and Books of Blood (2020).
 Clive Barker has directed three films – Hellraiser (1987), which produced numerous sequels, Nightbreed (1990) and Lord of Illusions (1995).
-Barker has also written two original screenplays with Underworld/Transmutations (1986) and Rawhead Rex (1987), acted as Executive Producer on Gods and Monsters (1998), wrote and produced Saint Sinner (2002) and produced The Plague (2006) and the remake of Hellraiser (2022).
+Barker has also written two original screenplays with Underworld/Transmutations (1986) and Rawhead Rex (1987), acted as Executive Producer on Gods and Monsters (1998), wrote the story and produced Saint Sinner (2002) and produced The Plague (2006) and the remake of Hellraiser (2022).